How to get rid of mould

 Damp can also be caused by plumbing leaks in water pipes behind your walls or under your sink, for example.
 Or water could be getting in from outside if there are structural problems.
 Poor damp-proof course, overflowing gutters, broken roof tiles, poorly sealed windows and doors, or rotten wooden fascia boards could all be causes of damp and mould growth in your home.

 To protect yourself and your home against leaks that could lead on to damp, HomeServe offers plumbing and drainage cover you can rely on.
-Plus find out more about LeakBot, our smart water leak alarm that spots hidden leaks before they become big problems.
+Plus find out more about LeakBot, a smart water leak alarm that spots hidden leaks before they become big problems.

 How to get rid of mould on walls